stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 some distant gunshots, and still later Smith himself felt the throb of titanic and thunderous words resounding in upper air.
-It was just before dawn that a single haggard messenger with wild eyes and a hideous unknown odour about his clothing appeared and told the detachment to disperse quietly to their homes and never again think or speak of the night&rsquo;s doings or of him who had been Joseph Curwen.
+It was just before dawn that a single haggard messenger with wild eyes and a hideous unknown odour about his clothing appeared and told the detachment to disperse quietly to their homes and never again think or speak of the night's doings or of him who had been Joseph Curwen.
 Something about the bearing of the messenger carried a conviction which his mere words could never have conveyed; for though he was a seaman well known to many of them, there was something obscurely lost or gained in his soul which set him for evermore apart.
 It was the same